animal-tree/Writing-stuff/All-science-reduces-to-the-sensory.md

 Unlike other origin theories, this one provides a argued axiom, premised only on logical causalty.
 However, all math implicitly makes this causality assumption, in its rules, without stating it as an axiom.

 We can also construct a universe of dual creators, as per causal theories 2 and 3, with the quintessence of causal theory 1.
 As Yin creates Yang, Yang creates Yin.

+The question of the origin of the universe can be answered through logic.